rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

 Also called pink curing salt, InstaCure #1, sel rose, Quick Cure, tinted curing mixture (TCM), Modern Cure, and DQ Cure.
-Cures are used to prevent meats from spoiling when being cooked or smoked at low temperatures (under 200°F).
+Cures are used to prevent meats from spoiling when being cooked or smoked at low temperatures (under 200F).
 This cure is 1 part sodium nitrite (6.25%) and 16 parts salt (93.75%) and are combined and crystallized to assure even distribution.
-As the meat temperate rises during processing, the sodium nitrite changes to nitric oxide and starts to ‘gas out’ at about 130°F. After the smoking /cooking process is complete only about 10-20% of the original nitrite remains.
+As the meat temperate rises during processing, the sodium nitrite changes to nitric oxide and starts to 'gas out' at about 130F.
+After the smoking /cooking process is complete only about 10-20% of the original nitrite remains.
 As the product is stored and later reheated for consumption, the decline of nitrite continues.
 4 ounces of Prague powder #1 is required to cure 100 lbs of meat.
 A more typical